 The process you use may depend on the customer and the service conditions of your product.
 Alpha case removal is a standard process in the aerospace industry and the method you use is usually dictated by the prime contractor.
 The most common is probably a controlled nitric acid / hydrofluoric acid "pickle" -- or "etch" or "chem mill", the terminology used to describe the process is rather loose.

-I suggest you obtain and review ASTM B600 [link is to spec at TechStreet] "Standard Guide for Descaling and Cleaning Titanium and Titanium Alloy Surfaces", AMS2642 [link is to spec at TechStreet] "Structural Examination of Titanium Alloys - Etch-Anodizing Inspection Procedure" and AMS-2643 [link is to spec at TechStreet] "Structural Examination of Titanium Alloys -- Chemical Etch Inspection Procedure", and the Aerospace Recommended Practices SAE ARP1331 [link is to spec at TechStreet] "The Chemical Milling Process" and SAE ARP1755 [link is to spec at TechStreet] "Effect of Cleaning Agents on Aircraft Engine Materials --- Stock Loss Test Method".
+I suggest you obtain and review ASTM B600 [link by ed. to spec at TechStreet] "Standard Guide for Descaling and Cleaning Titanium and Titanium Alloy Surfaces", AMS2642 [link by ed. to spec at TechStreet] "Structural Examination of Titanium Alloys - Etch-Anodizing Inspection Procedure" and AMS2643 [link by ed. to spec at TechStreet] "Structural Examination of Titanium Alloys -- Chemical Etch Inspection Procedure", and the Aerospace Recommended Practices SAE ARP1331 [link by ed. to spec at TechStreet] "The Chemical Milling Process" and SAE ARP1755 [link by ed. to spec at TechStreet] "Effect of Cleaning Agents on Aircraft Engine Materials --- Stock Loss Test Method".

 Other considerations: the control of your out-source, analysis procedures for the nitric/hydrofluoric acid and, if doing this in house, precautions in handling materials, especially the hydrofluoric acid...have your plant safety officer aware of its unique hazards (note that nitric acid needs to also be handled with respect) and consider to have calcium gluconate ointment =>